ulusan/MainClient/README.md

 # MainClient

 Two projects named TCP Server and TCP Client were created.
-Two projects named TCP Server and TCP Client were created.The aim of this project is:
+The aim of this project is:
 Sending data from TCP Client to TCP Server.
 Capturing this data from the server and printing it to the 'console log'.